Drug-Free Schools and Communities Act

 Employees convicted of any criminal drug statute violation occurring in the work place must notify their dean, director or department chair within five days of the conviction if they are employed by the university at the time of the conviction.

-Health Risks Associated with Use of Illicit Drugs and Alcohol Abuse
+Health Risks Associated with Use of Illicit Drugs and Alcohol Misuse

 Alcohol